Companionship Care For Older Adults

 It is important to mention that our Wellbeing Companions will often be there for someone right at the end.
 If needed, they can take part in ensuring the person they support has a good death, so they leave this world feeling loved and at peace.

 You can read about how our Companion Ruth did this for a lady she supported called Clare.
 Ruth read Clare poems, brought in her favourite flowers, reminded her how loved she was, held her hand and arranged her belongings around her where they would bring her comfort.
-Read Ruth’s blog here
+Read Ruth’s blog here.

 What does companionship cost?